arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/24.anomaly-detection-application-note/content.md

 ### Physical Mounting Considerations

 Proper accelerometer mounting is essential for effective vibration monitoring.
 The sensor must be securely attached to the motor housing or equipment using appropriate mechanical fasteners.
-Good mechanical connection between the mounting surface and sensor ensures accurate vibration transmission and reliable measurements.
+A good mechanical connection between the mounting surface and the sensor ensures accurate vibration transmission and reliable measurements.

 The Opta™ itself should be installed on a standard EN60715 DIN rail, keeping it away from high-vibration areas to avoid false readings.
 Route sensor cables separately from power lines to minimize electrical noise interference.